 Satisfy your appetite for hip restaurants and culture in this diverse ’hood where museums like the National Portrait Gallery and the International Spy Museum keep company with eateries by celebrity chefs.

-Penn Quarter & Chinatown plays host to the District’s Verizon Center, which plays host to everything from professional sports teams to American rock icons, plus intimate film and stage theaters, and it’s no surprise there’s action here from early til late.
+Penn Quarter & Chinatown is home to the District’s Verizon Center, which plays host to everything from professional sports teams to American rock icons, plus intimate film and stage theaters, and it’s no surprise there’s action here from early til late.

-Foodies, culture vultures, shoppers and sports fans all find something to dig into in this neighborhood north of Pennsylvania Avenue NW, which is as hopping at night as during the day.
+Foodies, culture vultures, shoppers and sports fans all find something to dig into in these neighborhoods north of Pennsylvania Avenue NW, which is as hopping at night as during the day.

-By evening, theaters (both movie and live performance) fill up with throngs of people, including the classically minded Shakespeare Theatre Company, Woolly Mammoth Theatre Company, the indie-flick stalwart E Street Cinema and Sixth & I, a performance venue in a historic synagogue.
+By evening, theaters (both movie and live performance) fill up with throngs of people, including the classically minded Shakespeare Theatre Company, the avant-garde Woolly Mammoth Theatre Company, the indie-flick stalwart E Street Cinema and Sixth & I, a performance venue in a historic synagogue.

 If you’re a history buff, Ford’s Theatre, where President Abraham Lincoln was assassinated in 1865, is restored to look much as it did that night, and also holds an artifact-filled museum.
 Across the street is the site of Lincoln's passing, Petersen House, which is also open for tours.
 Expand your Civil War-era knowledge further with a trip to Clara Barton Missing Soldiers Office Museum, where the legendary caretaker tended to wounded Civil War soldiers.

 Sports fans flock to the Verizon Center for pro-sports from Washington Capitals NHL hockey team, the Washington Wizards NBA team and the Washington Mystics WNBA team – and there’s also a buzzing pre- and post-game bar scene at spots along Sixth and Seventh streets NW.